utnet-org/utility/pytest/README.md

 of nightly testing locally.

-There is no set format of what the tests do but they typical start a local test cluster using uncd binary at `../target/debug/uncd`.
+There is no set format of what the tests do but they typical start a local test cluster using unc-node binary at `../target/debug/unc-node`.
 There is also some capacity of starting the cluster on remote machines.